Skip to main content

 Can I still combine multiple incentive programs?

-What is the average cost of solar panel installation?
+What's the average cost of solar panel installation?

-What is the solar payback period without the federal tax credit?
+What's the solar payback period without the federal tax credit?

 Are renters eligible for any energy incentives?